Debt Collection Laws: Can I Sue a Debt Collector or Collection Agency?

 Read up on the FDCPA if you believe a debt collector has stepped outside the rules.
 If so, the law gives you recourse, including filing a lawsuit against them.

 Federal law permits individuals and groups of individuals to sue collection agencies, but you must sue within one year of any alleged violation of your rights.
 If you do win, you can recover any damages you suffered plus an additional amount of up to $1,000 called "statutory" damages.
 Your award may also include recovering the court costs and any attorney fees you had to pay to file the lawsuit.

-In class action suit filed by a group of people, the group may recover up to 1 percent of the collection agency’s worth or $500,000, whichever is less.
+In a class-action suit filed by a group of people, the group may recover up to 1% of the collection agency’s worth or $500,000, whichever is less.